John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

      " "

 <br>
 The difference between TMA and NN_Pred is fitted against NN_Pred using lowess().
-The difference upon being added to NN_Pred is plotted with lowess smoothed lines using lowess.line(), and a prediction of difference is done with predict.lowess() from my toolbox [which uses stats::splinefun()],
+The difference upon being added to NN_Pred is plotted with lowess smoothed lines using lowess.line(), and a prediction of difference given a new value of NN_PRed is done with predict.lowess() from my toolbox [which uses stats::splinefun()],

      (Bias_Adjustment <- predict.lowess(lowess(TMA_Pred$NN_Pred[!is.na(TMA_Pred$TMA)], TMA_Pred$TMA[!is.na(TMA_Pred$TMA)] -